 In May 2017, the FASB issued ASU No. 2017-09, Stock Compensation - Scope of Modification Accounting, which provides guidance on which changes to the terms or conditions of a share-based payment award require an entity to apply modification accounting.
 The ASU requires that an entity account for the effects of a modification unless the fair value (or calculated value or intrinsic value, if used), vesting conditions and classification (as equity or liability) of the modified award are all the same as for the original award immediately before the modification.
 The ASU became effective for the Company on January 1, 2018, and was applied prospectively to an award modified on or after the adoption date.
-The implementation of this standard did not have a material effect on our results of operations.
+The Company does not expect that the implementation of this standard will have a material effect on results of operations.